 2. Ease Into Activities

-It can be tempting to jump right into adventures the moment you land, but you may want to consider easing into activities that require travel.
-Even though Hawaii is a shorter flight from the West Coast than most other tropical destinations, you may still experience jet lag.
+It can be tempting to jump right into adventures the moment you land, but you may want to consider easing into activities that require travel when in Hawaii with kids.
+Even though these islands is a shorter flight from the West Coast than most other tropical destinations, you may still experience jet lag.
 If Daylight Saving Time can throw your kids off, just imagine what jet lag can do!

 If you are traveling from the East Coast and you have an extra few days, you may want to consider staying in Southern California for a night or two to help your kids adjust to the difference in time zone.You might even plan for a quick Disneyland trip, which will encourage your kids to stay up late to watch the fireworks!

-Not every day will be rainbows and sunshine, so it is important to research and plan for rainy day activities.
+Not every day will be rainbows and sunshine when you’re in Hawaii with kids, so it is important to research and plan for rainy day activities.

 3. Choose Age-Appropriate Activities